Kajabi/kajabi-review-apps-proxy/README.md

 Kajabi Review Apps Proxy
 ------------------------

 This is a proxy deployed to fly.io under the name `kajabi-review-apps-proxy`.
-Its purpose is to proxy nice-looking, SSL-enabled wildcard hostnames to the Heroku app's randomized hostname.
+Its purpose is to proxy nice-looking, SSL-enabled wildcard hostnames to Kajabi's Review Apps, which by default are given non-descriptive randomized URLs.

-## Example:
+### Example:

 Given a Review App attached to PR 123